Safeguarding, Children Protection & Prevent

 Designated Safeguarding Lead: Miss S Nicklin (Assistant Head Teacher)

-Deputy Safeguarding Leads: Mrs M Fellows, Mrs J Crump, Mr M Allen, Miss Didlock and Mrs Taylor
+Deputy Safeguarding Leads: Mrs M Fellows, Ms J Wood, Mr M Allen, Miss Didlock, Mrs S Waterworth and Mrs Taylor

 Designated Person for Looked After Children (LAC): Miss S Nicklin